lexihenny/northeast_mid_atlantic_us_ep_seasons/README.md

 Script names and functions are listed below *in order*.

-ar_precip_sensitivity - determines sensitivity of various precipitation metrics to AR closeness tc_precip_sensitivity - determines sensitivity of various precipitation metrics to TC closeness
+ar_detection - detects ARs based on criteria outlined in paper ar_precip_sensitivity - determines sensitivity of various precipitation metrics to AR closeness tc_precip_sensitivity - determines sensitivity of various precipitation metrics to TC closeness

-station_extreme_precip_overview_geotrends - plots trends in season total 95th percentile precipitation at each station in each season station_extreme_precip_line_plots - plots time series of spatially-averaged seasonal amount of top 95% precipitation (with trend significance information) station_extreme_precip_wtype_geotrends - plots trends in season total 95th percentile precipitation at each station in each season for various weather types
+station_extreme_precip_overview_geotrends - plots trends in season total 95th percentile precipitation at each station in each season station_extreme_precip_line_plots - plots time series of spatially-averaged seasonal amount of top 95% precipitation (with trend significance information)

+station_precip_wtype_classifications - classified each precipitation observation at each station into one of 11 weather types station_extreme_precip_wtype_geotrends - plots trends in season total 95th percentile precipitation at each station in each season for various weather types

 ep_days_define - choose stations with 95% completeness; define EP days for a range of threshold combinations